pingcap/docs-cn/query-execution-plan.md

 ---
 title: Understand the Query Execution Plan
 summary: Learn about the execution plan information returned by the `EXPLAIN` statement in TiDB.
-aliases: ['/docs/dev/query-execution-plan/','/docs/dev/reference/performance/understanding-the-query-execution-plan/']
+aliases: ['/docs/dev/query-execution-plan/','/docs/dev/reference/performance/understanding-the-query-execution-plan/','/docs/dev/index-merge/','/docs/dev/reference/performance/index-merge/','/tidb/dev/index-merge']
 ---

 # Understand the Query Execution Plan

-Based on the details of your tables, the TiDB optimizer chooses the most efficient query execution plan, which consists of a series of operators.
-This document details the execution plan information returned by the `EXPLAIN` statement in TiDB.
+Based on the latest statistics of your tables, the TiDB optimizer chooses the most efficient query execution plan, which consists of a series of operators.
+This document details the execution plan in TiDB.

 ## `EXPLAIN` overview

+You can use the `EXPLAIN` command in TiDB to view the execution plan.
 The result of the `EXPLAIN` statement provides information about how TiDB executes SQL queries:

 - `EXPLAIN` works together with statements such as `SELECT` and `DELETE`.
 - When you execute the `EXPLAIN` statement, TiDB returns the final optimized physical execution plan.
 In other words, `EXPLAIN` displays the complete information about how TiDB executes the SQL statement, such as in which order, how tables are joined, and what the expression tree looks like.